rivm-syso/SBooScripts/vignettes/Development/Quality control/Publication/Microplastic_verification.md

 implementation of SimpleBox (Test=FALSE)</figcaption>
 </figure>

+The differences in k’s drives the model output: the steady state mass.
+So a final check is to see how much the steady state masses differ between both implementations of SimpleBox (Figure 3).
+From this it is clear that there are differences up to 6.4%.
+This is larger than the level we can consider negligible.

 ## Step 2.
 Compare SBoo and Spreadsheet excluding updates (Test=TRUE)

 The verification’s goal is to make sure no mistakes are made in porting